Category Archives: Greek Royals

 Royal Romance

-Common with young, marriageable royals of the time, both Sophia and Juan Carlos were romantically linked with others early in their adulthood.
+Common with young, marriageable royals of the time, Sophia and Juan Carlos were romantically linked with others early in their adulthood.
 Juan Carlos was rumored to be involved with Maria Gabriella of Italy, a daughter of former King Umberto II.
-He often spoke of Maria Gabriella in letters to friends, served as her escort at weddings, and was photographed with her.
-Sophia’s name was frequently mentioned as a possible bride of the future Harald V of Norway.
-There was also some talk of Sophia marrying into one of the wealthy Greek ship-owning families.
+He often spoke of Maria Gabriella in letters to friends, escorted her at weddings, and was photographed with her.
+Sophia’s name was frequently mentioned as a possible bride of the future King Harald V of Norway.
+There was also talk of Sophia marrying into one of the wealthy Greek ship-owning families.

 However, by the summer of 1958, it appeared that Sophia and Juan Carlos were beginning to take a romantic interest in one another.
 At the wedding of Duchess Elisabeth of Württemberg and Antoine of Bourbon-Two Sicilies that July, Juan Carlos reportedly said that Sophia enchanted him.
-The two spent a good deal of time together at the wedding celebrations, despite the fact that he was officially the escort of Maria Gabriella.
+The two spent a much time together at the wedding celebrations, although he was officially the escort of Maria Gabriella.

 The families of Sophia and Juan Carlos reunited in Rome at the 1960 Olympic Games.
 The Greek royal family held a dinner for their Spanish guests onboard the ship Polemistis.
 At that point, Sophia and Juan Carlos had not seen each other for several months.
 During that time Juan Carlos had grown a mustache, which Sophia disliked on sight.
 She reportedly grabbed Juan Carlos’ hand, took him to the ship’s bathroom, and shaved off the mustache.
 Sophia later expressed surprise that he let her do it.
 Following the Olympics, Sophia’s family invited Juan Carlos and his family to spend Christmas 1960 with them in Corfu, Greece.